Patpat200/sneak-death/README.md

 This project is licensed under the [MIT License](LICENSE).

 ## Feedback and Support
-- Open an issue on the [GitHub Issues](https://github.com/your-repo-link/issues) page for any problems or suggestions.
-- Join our Discord community at [discord.gg/your-discord-link](https://discord.gg/your-discord-link).
+- Send me message on Discord at [discord.gg/your-discord-link](https://discord.gg/ge8JxXxh).

 ---